Leftist may hold key to stable rule in Italy

 "Monti's year in government left the country wounded," Vendola told foreign reporters in Rome on Thursday.
 "Austerity must be loosened to restore necessary oxygen to an economy that is out of breath."

-Sporting a diamond-studded hoop earring, Vendola said Monti was "not the same" as centre-right leader Silvio Berlusconi but his social agenda was "unsuitable for younger generations".
+Sporting a diamond-studded hoop earring, Vendola said Monti was "not the same" as center-right leader Silvio Berlusconi but his social agenda was "unsuitable for younger generations".

 In Italy's socially conservative south, Vendola shocked even his own party by winning the governorship of Puglia - the heel of the Italian boot - in 2005.
 He was re-elected five years later with a larger share of the vote.